October 27, 2020

 - Is the student currently serving on active duty in the U.S. armed forces?

 If a student answers “no” to all the above questions but the first one, they’re likely a dependent.
-On the other hand, a student needs to respond “yes” to only one of these questions to be considered independent.
+Contrarily, a student is ‘independent’ if they answer yes to one of the other questions.
 This list isn’t exhaustive, and other factors like military status or marital status may also impact the ultimate decision.
 However, these questions can give students a good idea of whether they’re likely to fall on the independent or dependent side of the scale; and, accordingly, how much student aid they might qualify for.

 More than half of all students who complete the FAFSA are classified as independent, though this figure is somewhat skewed by graduate students (who tend to be independent).
 Only around 14.7 percent of undergraduate students are deemed independent.